-2.2.2.
-Electrons from secondary emission
+2.2.2 Electrons from secondary emission

 When the beam enters the neutraliser region beyond the accelerator it will ionise a portion of the background gas.
-Inspection of the crosssections together with the flux fractions shows that D_2^+ is most likely to be produced in ionising collisions with the background gas.
-The D_2^+ ions can be accelerated between the earth grid and Grid 3.
+Inspection of the cross-sections together with the flux fractions shows that $D_2^+$ is most likely to be produced in ionising collisions with the background gas.
+The $D_2^+$ ions can be accelerated between the earth grid and Grid 3.
 If they strike accelerator grids secondary electrons can be produced and potentially contribute to the backstreaming flux.
-Secondary electrons could also be produced by direct beam strike on grids but this potential contribution has been neglected, as this can be justified by Fig. 5 which shows that, when well focused, the beam is not close to the grids.
-In Fig. 6 the trajectories of D_2^+ ions produced in the neutraliser region have been tracked in the electrostatic potential map of the accelerator.
+Secondary electrons could also be produced by direct beam strike on grids but this potential contribution has been neglected in this calculation since the tools for doing this were not available.
+From Figure 5 it can be seen that the beam, when well focused is not close to the grids.
+In Figure 6 the trajectories of $D_2^+$ ions produced in the neutraliser region have been tracked in the electrostatic potential map of the accelerator.
 The ions have been assumed to have been created with very low energy.
 It is clear from the trajectories that the ions strike grid 3 at close to normal incidence in an area of small axial extent but spread azimuthally around the grid.